eubbc-digital/PVSolarRemoteLab/README.md

 - `USER_SMTP`: Enter the name with which you want your emails to arrive. (i.e solarlab@gmail.com)
 - `PWD_SMTP`: Enter your desired SMTP user password.

+### Routing Considerations

+To ensure the proper comunication between all the components, you should consider the following aspects:

+- Each ESP32 should communicate with its own Datalogger
+- Configure the ESP32s to point to the same MQTT Broker as specified before
+- Configure the datalogger(s) to point to the IP of the FTP server to send the historical data (if needed).

 ### Running the PV Solar Remote Lab

 Clone the repository and enter the PVSolarRemoteLab directory.